Press "Enter" to skip to content

 • U.S. content spending (2025): $150+ billion

-• Fastest-growing roles: Production assistants, grips, lighting technicians, and those seeking Miami entertainment industry jobs
+• Fastest-growing roles: Production assistants, grips, lighting technicians

 • Key growth markets: Miami, Atlanta, Albuquerque, Vancouver